wayism/org/content/books/jesus-the-wayist/_index.md

      style="width: 100%; border: 1px solid #ddd; border-radius: 8px; box-shadow: 0 4px 12px rgba(0,0,0,0.3);">
 </div>

-### theWAY of Lord Jesus Before the Judeo-Christian Religion
+### Discovering the original teaching of conscious spiritual evolution

 The book that is changing how lukewarm and ex-Christians understand the world and reclaim their spirituality.